pbl64k/icfpc2015/README.md

 role in the qualifying round, if not in the final, as adding two phrases to my solver about mid-contest resulted in a significant improvement in my scores.
 Having more would have been even better.

+I never bothered with a decent visualizer, settling for a very simple ASCII one similar to what I did in 2012.
+Worked well for me both times.

 I spent much of the last few hours of the contest simply gathering stats on my submissions to evaluate the different algos and put together the best solutions for all the qualifying problems.
 Thankfully, the organizers' web service provided a complete list of submitted solutions, as I managed to misplace some of the early ones that actually turned out to be quite good, and thanks to my rather messy usage of `git` I would've had a hard time reproducing those from scratch.
 That was likely worth a bunch of points to me.
+I also spent some time on optimizations, involving stuff like string concatenation, better and faster tracking of nukable rows etc.

 Unfortunately, my final submission is unable to monitor and control its own memory consumption, and cannot utilize multiple cores if available, but as I don't expect to get into the finals that doesn't really matter.